Best 25+ Free Fonts for Personal Use (Designers’ Favorites)

 3. Resist Sans Neo-Grotesque Font

 The Resist Sans typeface delivers a neo-grotesque design with crisp, neutral forms.
 Designers favour it for digital UI, web design and clean minimalist branding.
 Its strong geometry and plain letterforms make it a go-to in the minimalistic design fonts category.
-Pair it with an elegant serif for contrast or use it alone to maintain a modern, uncluttered feel in your typographic choices.

 4. Harmony – Free Serif typeface